 About the raita boondi

 Boondi raita is loved by all ages for its versatility, simplicity, and refreshing taste.
-The word "raita," is a Hindi word that refers to a yogurt-based condiment, and boondi refers to tiny balls.
+The word "raita" is a Hindi word that refers to a yogurt-based condiment, and boondi refers to tiny balls.
 Boondi are basically fried tiny balls made from gram flour.
 It is used in both sweet and savory dishes.
 So, boondi raita is a savoury yogurt dip seasoned with spices and herbs to add depth and zest.

 The boondi raita recipe is one of the most popular and easiest Indian raita recipes that can be prepared in under 5 minutes.
+If you love quick and cooling sides like this, you might also enjoy mix veg raita or biryani raita.

 Reasons to 💞raita boondi

-- Yogurt being a probiotic, aids in digestion and maintaining gut health.
+- Yogurt, being a probiotic, aids in digestion and maintaining gut health.

 - Quick, easy, and convenient addition to meals.